NicholasLYang/uptointerpretation/drafts/nyu-cs-is-terrible.md

 think about it, Intro to Programming with Java is kind of a redundant course.
 We already have an intro with Python, why also with Java?.
-The reason is that NYU needs a course to place kids out of, while not getting them in out of their heads.
+The reason is that NYU needs a course to place kids out of, while not getting them in over their heads.
 You can't just place them out of data structures, so you need to invent some course that's vaguely equivalent to APCS for which they can get credit.